tcapelle/gpt_translate/README.md

 [![Weave](https://raw.githubusercontent.com/wandb/weave/master/docs/static/img/logo.svg)](https://wandb.ai/capecape/gpt-translate/weave/)

 # gpt_translate: Translating MD files with GPT-4
-This is a tool to translate the language in Markdown files.
+This is a tool to translate Markdown files without breaking the structure of the document.
+It is powered by OpenAI models and has multiple parsing and formatting options.
+The provided default example is the one we use to translate our documentation website [docs.wandb.ai](https://docs.wandb.ai) to [japanese](https://docs.wandb.ai/ja/) and [korean](https://docs.wandb.ai/ko/).

 ![](assets/screenshot.png)

-> You will need and OpenAI API key to use this tool.
+> You can click [here](https://wandb.ai/capecape/gpt-translate/r/call/a18deff9-a963-4ad6-b5d6-b0ae63580575) to see the output of the translation on the screenshot above.

 ## Installation
 We have a stable version on PyPi, so you can install it with pip: